Foraminal stenosis is a type of spinal stenosis that affects a specific area of the spine.

 - Have a positive MRI or CT scan confirming foraminal stenosis

-- Have pain in your buttocks, lower back, and thighs with weakness in the lower extremities
+- Have pain in your lower back and thighs with weakness in the lower extremities

 - Have continual non-radicular pain AND

 - Not be able to walk without the help of a walker, two crutches, or someone’s help

 If your foraminal stenosis cannot meet the specifics of a Blue Book listing, you can qualify using a residual functional capacity (RFC) form completed by your physician.
 The RFC will detail how often you must reposition, if you need assistance to walk, your ability to stand, and what you can and cannot do in a normal day due to foraminal stenosis.

 The disability examiner should be able to review the RFC and determine if you are able to work – and if you can work – what kind of work you can do.
 With a detailed RFC, you can have a successful claim and be approved for disability benefits because of foraminal stenosis.

 With the help of an attorney or a disability advocate you may be more likely to have your disability claim approved.
 An attorney can work with your physicians to determine if your foraminal stenosis will qualify for benefits.
 A disability attorney may also review the details of your medical records and determine if your foraminal stenosis could qualify by matching the criteria of a Blue Book listing.
 With the help of an attorney, your odds of a claim approval may improve.
 Considering applying for Social Security disability benefits but not sure how much you’ll earn per month?
 Our Social Security Disability Calculator can help you determine how much you’ll receive from the SSA before you file for disability